GonelaD/deepikagonela.github.io/README.md

 During my stint at Publicis Sapient, I had the privilege of contributing significantly to KaaS, Publicis Sapient's NLP accelerator.
 We crafted some exciting NLP proofs of concept, ranging from Chatbots to Semantic Information services, all aimed at pushing the boundaries of what's possible.
 Outside work, I also explored the domain of Product Management (more details in [projects](projects.md#projects)) !

 My time at Amazon as an ML intern was equally enriching.
-I got to dive into  ML systems and workflows, optimizing serverless model training for AWS Personalize and making deployments smoother!
+I got to dive into  ML systems and workflows, optimizing serverless model training for AWS's Recommender Systems and making deployments smoother!

 Beyond the tech world, I love memes, dogs, mountains, sunsets and contemplating life at ungodly hours.
 I like to think of myself as a blend of tech-savvy and a lover of life's little quirks.